 Use the rack-mount hardware included with your ReadyNAS 3220 or 4220 to install it in a rack.
-Read the Rack-Mount Precautions section in Appendix A.
+Read Rack-Mount Precautions on page 67.

 A system with installed drives can weigh more than 80 pounds.
-To avoid injury or damage to the equipment, perform the rack mount installation with appropriate assistance.
+To avoid injury or damage to the equipment, perform the rack-mount installation with appropriate assistance.